Oluwalolope/fem-tip-calculator-app/README.md

 ## 🎯 Future Improvements

 - Add animations or transitions for better UX
-- Improve accessibility (keyboard navigation, ARIA labels)
+- Improve accessibility (keyboard navigation, ARIA labels) of the site
 - Add unit tests with Jest or React Testing Library
 - Save user input to local storage